unityhmis/dap/README.md

-# Tampa/Hillsborough County Homeless Resource Finder
+# Tampa/Hillsborough County Designated Access Points App
 ## Overview
 This repository contains a simple, accessible web application designed to help individuals experiencing homelessness in Tampa/Hillsborough County quickly find the appropriate dedicated access point based on their situation and last name.